 Ari Rastegar says you have to treat yourself like a business; you must be the CEO of your own life.
 “Look at where your rents are, where your static recurring costs are, and try to find those savings.
 But until you define reality, savings will be some idea that just never ends up happening.”

-Ari Rastegar is the founder and CEO of Rastegar Capital, and a “millennial millionaire” who says one of the keys to wise investing lies in good health.
+Ari Rastegar is the founder of Rastegar Equity Partners and a “millennial millionaire” who says one of the keys to wise investing lies in good health.

 “What people don’t get is, or they don’t think about, is that your body is all you have,” he said.
 Treating it poorly with bad eating habits is going to impede the performance of the brain.
 “So if my brain isn’t working, how can I think clearly?
 And if I’m not thinking clearly, you think I’m going to make the right investment decisions?”